0

 What Resident Evil: Code Veronica Really Is

-The pre-rendered backgrounds provide detailed environments for the player to explore, while also providing an efficient use of the Dreamcast’s processing power.
-The character models are detailed and animate well, and the creature designs are unsettling — they are not attempting to create realism, they are attempting to create an element of disgust and otherworldliness.
-Creating an element of otherworldliness is a much better method of creating horror than attempting to create photorealism.
+Pre rendered backgrounds in Code Veronica are detailed and provide rich environments for the player to explore whilst also being an efficient use of the Dreamcast’s processing power.
+The character models are detailed and animate smoothly and the creature designs are unsettling – they are not attempting to create realistic creatures they are attempting to create disgusting otherworldly creatures.
+Creating otherworldly creatures is a better method to create fear than attempting to create realistic creatures.

-Does Code Veronica Still Hold Up?
+Does Code Veronica Still Have Merit Today?

-Technical Achievement On Dreamcast
+Dreamcast Technical Achievement

 Why Code Veronica Matters In Horror Game Design